cch0/fun-with-infrastructure-as-code/terraform/README.md

 * In Google Admin console, add `tf-provisioning` account into a group such as admin group
     * IAM roles will be assigned to this group instead of to member directly.
-    * Memebers in this group will then have the assigned roles
+    * Members in this group will then have the assigned roles

 * In GCP console for the organization, configure admin group with the following IAM roles:
-    * Billing Account User
+    * Billing Account Administrator

 * In GCP console for the top level folder (`engineering`), configure admin group with the following IAM roles:
     * Folder Creator